Skip to Main Content

 What wildlife is available in Romania?

+Here is what that looks like on the ground.
 Romania is one of Europe's most important wildlife destinations.
 The Carpathian Mountains hold Europe's largest brown bear population (around 6,000 animals), plus Eurasian lynx and grey wolves.
 The Danube Delta hosts pelicans, herons, cormorants and millions of migratory waterbirds.
 Mountain forests add red deer, wild boar, chamois and golden eagles.

 Do you have specialized wildlife crews?